stotko/stdgpu/README.md

 ## Contributing

-For detailed information on how to contribute, see [`CONTRIBUTING`](https://github.com/stotko/stdgpu/blob/master/CONTRIBUTING.md).
+For detailed information on how to contribute, see the [Contributing](https://stotko.github.io/stdgpu/development/contributing.html) section in the documentation.

 ## License